kijin/mysquirrel/README.md

 a lot of these originate from untrusted sources and result in vulnerabilities.
 Likewise, comments and null bytes in short queries are a common sign of injection attacks.

+**Paranoid mode is intended to be a debugging device, whose purpose is to help you identify potentially insecure queries.**
 Paranoid mode is not perfectly secure, and cannot be, since it uses blacklisting instead of whitelisting.
-This shortcoming is by design; the purpose is to disable only the most obvious attack vectors.
+This shortcoming is by design; the purpose is to flag and disable only the most obvious attack vectors.
 The additional security offered by paranoid mode should **not** be relied upon as the sole barrier against injection attacks.

 For compatibility reasons, paranoid mode is **not** activated by default.
-If you want additional security and you don't care about the minor limitations posed by it, call `paranoid()` immediately after obtaining the connection object.
+To activate, call `paranoid()` immediately after obtaining the connection object.

 ### Undoing Magic Quotes

-If your server has magic quotes enabled (*which is not a good idea, but sometimes your web host forces you to use it*), and if most of the parameters you're going to use come from potentially insecure sources (GET, POST, etc), you can call `unmagic()` to tell MySquirrel to compensate for magic quotes and prevent extraneous backslashes from being inserted.
+If your server has magic quotes enabled (_which is not a good idea, but sometimes your web host forces you to use it_), and if most of the parameters you're going to use come from potentially insecure sources (GET, POST, etc), you can call `unmagic()` to tell MySquirrel to compensate for magic quotes and prevent extraneous backslashes from being inserted.